Xilicon02/FinalProject/README.md

 ## 📝 Memo

-- `PCA_Linear` is about comparing PCA and Least Squares Fitting Method (Now Using Least Squares Fitting)
+- `PCA_Linear` is about comparing PCA and Least Squases Fitting Method

+  (Now Using Least Squares Fitting)

-  (May have bug in PCA?)
+  (May have bug in PCA?
+Sometime very large, detector reason?)

 - `Example` include the way of using some classes and function.